eosnewyork/eosdocs.io/PublicWebsite/content/Resources/apiendpoints/index.md

 * `https://eos.saltblock.io`
 * `http://eos-api.worbli.io:80`
 * `https://eos-api.worbli.io:443`

+#### Usage Note for cleos users

+To quickly test one of these apis run:

+`cleos -u <url> get info`

+for example:

+`cleos -u http://api.eosnewyork.io:80 get info`

+You should see a response with the most recent block information, the producer's name, timestamp etc.

 Please note that to perform voting you will need to interact with the `system` subcommand on the endpoint you are accessing.
 Some of the endpoints above may be running behind firewalls with some functionality (namely the `system` command) disabled.